laminsaidy/TradingAppPP5/README.md

 ### Target Audience
 TradingAppPP5 is designed for traders and investors who need a comprehensive platform to manage their trades, track market trends, and make informed decisions.
 The application aims to provide a user-friendly interface that caters to both beginners and experienced traders.

+### Design
+Fonts
+Primary Font: Roboto
+Secondary Font: Lato
+Structure
+The application follows a clean and intuitive structure, with a focus on usability and accessibility.
+The main sections include:

+Dashboard: Overview of user activities and market trends.
+Trade Management: Tools for managing trades and portfolios.
+User Profile: Personalized settings and preferences. messagin inbox: Inbox for managing conversations.